Join Our Movement

 FACT

-The way poverty is measured hasn’t changed since 1969, only adjusted annually for inflation.
+The way poverty is measured hasn’t changed since 1969 and is only adjusted annually for inflation.

 How Does a Food Bank Work